Bukkake: History

+bukkakebath.com appeared in 1998 using stolen content from Shuttle Japan.
+However, the popularization of the act and the term for it have been credited to the director Kazuhiko Matsumoto in 1998.
+The Japanese adult video studio Shuttle Japan registered the term "ぶっかけ/BUKKAKE" as a trademark (No. 4545137) in January 2001.

-The practice then spread from Japan to the United States and then Europe in the late 1990s.
-The appearance of bukkake videos was part of a trend towards "harder" pornography in the 1990s, preceded by a fashion for double penetration videos in the mid-1990s, and occurring in parallel to the appearance of gang bang videos towards the end of that decade.
+The practice spread from Japan to the United States and Europe in the late 1990s.
+The first US bukkake-themed film was American Bukkake 1, by JM Productions released in 1999.
+The appearance of bukkake videos was part of a trend towards "harder" pornography in the 1990s, preceded by a fashion for double penetration videos in the mid-1990s and occurring in parallel to the appearance of gang bang videos towards the end of that decade.
 There was an economic advantage for Western pornographers to produce bukkake films since they only require one actress, and often amateur male performers whose pay rates are low.
-However, Western-style bukkake videos differ in some aspects from those in Japan; in Japanese bukkake videos, female performers are frequently dressed as office ladies or in school uniforms, and they are being humiliated, whereas women in Western-style bukkake videos are portrayed as enjoying the scene.
+However, Western-style bukkake videos differ in some aspects from those in Japan; in Japanese bukkake videos, female performers are frequently dressed as office ladies or in school uniforms.
+They are being humiliated, whereas women in Western-style bukkake videos are portrayed as enjoying the scene.
 Another Japanese variant of bukkake is gokkun, in which several men ejaculate into a container for the receiver to drink.
 Bukkake is less popular than some other porn niches in the West, possibly because the implicit subordination of the woman does not appeal to many consumers, and because cum shots are normally the climax of a scene, rather than the main events.

 The genre has also spread to gay pornography, featuring scenes in which several men ejaculate on another man.
 "Lesbian bukkake" videos are also produced.
 The 17th World Congress of Sexology in Montreal in July 2005 included a presentation on bukkake.

-Male viewers' motivation
+More recently, cum tributes have been compared to bukkake since both involve multiple men ejaculating towards a single woman.

+Dangers

+Getting semen in the eyes can cause sting, burn and intense pain, because the semen contains components which irritate the ocular tissue.
+The reaction can be tearing, sensitivity to light, redness and blurry vision.
+The eye can be rinsed with clean water, the tears also help to flush out the semen, after which the discomfort will subside.

+Bukkake is one of the sexual practices with the highest risk of infection with sexually transmitted diseasees (STDs), as spraying the receiving partner with semen is only possible without a condom, whereby the pathogens enter the body via the mucous membranes of the mouth and eyes, and that of many of the people ejaculating during the same event.

+If the person ejaculating has chlamydia in their semen, the receiving partner may contract chlamydial conjunctivitis.